Call Mon-Sun:

 Stimulants

-Stimulants are commonly prescribed for attention deficit hyperactivity disorder (ADHD), narcolepsy, and more.
-Typically, taking these medications in high doses, with prolonged use, or with pre-existing mental health conditions can increase a person’s risk for psychosis.4
+Stimulants are commonly prescribed for attention deficit hyperactivity disorder (ADHD), narcolepsy, depression, and more.
+Typically, taking these medications in high doses, with prolonged use can increase a person’s risk for psychosis.4

-Common prescription stimulants that may cause psychosis are:
+Common prescription stimulants that may cause psychosis include:

 • Amphetamines such as Adderall, Dexedrine, Evekeo, and Vyvanse.